 During pregnancy, a mother’s breasts and nipples can become quite tender, and the volume and content of her milk will change.
 As breast milk volume decreases, sodium and protein increase, and milk sugars (lactose and glucose) decrease, making the milk look and taste more like colostrum.

-Sometimes the breast milk changes cause an older baby or child to lose interest in the breast (child-led weaning).
-Or breast tenderness, common during pregnancy, may make breastfeeding painful, and the mother will decide to wean (mother-led weaning).
+Sometimes the breast milk changes cause an older baby or child to lose interest in breastfeeding (child-led weaning).
+Other times the breast tenderness, common during pregnancy, can make breastfeeding painful, and the mother will decide to wean (mother-led weaning).